 Once we got to the top we cruised down into Lompoc.
 When I looked down and saw that we had ridden 44 miles in 2.5 hours, I almost didn’t believe it.
 That was surely a record pace for us.
 We only had about 24 miles left to go to get to Gaviota State Park where we would meet up with our new friends Roxanne, John and Ana.

 While we were in Lompoc, I got a frozen yogurt from Yogurt Creations and we ended up stumbling upon our friend Ana at the Starbucks next door.
 Myself, Will and Ana rode the rest of the way together to Gaviota.

 The ride was pretty easy with very few hills to worry about.
 We cruised down the last stretch on brand new pavement on the 101 and we broke a new speed record.
 42.8 mph!

 We arrived at Gaviota State Park and paid $10/pp for hiker/biker camping.
 We found this to be unusual considering all of the State Parks in California had been $5/per person up until today.
-The park ranger claimed $10/pp is standard in California.
+The park ranger claimed that $10 per person is the standard in California.
 Sorry Sir, but we beg to differ!

 Once we paid we were on our way to the hiker/biker area where we met with our friends John and Roxanne and planned out our route for the following day to Carpenteria.